ReeceRenninger/api-server/README.md

-LAB - Class 03
+# LAB - Class 03 / 04

-Project: Express Rest API
+Project: Express Rest API / Domain Modeling
 Author: Reece Renninger

 Problem Domain

 - Create an Express API with full CRUD functionality.
 Utilize Sequelize library on top of all of the previous lab tools.
+Add in domain modeling with associations and collections functionality.

 Links and Resources